nvanheuverzwijn/mcollective-ldap-authenticator/README.md

 ## Clean

 To clean the environment, `make clean`.
+This delete all gem files installed via bundle and remove puppet librarian modules.

 ## Plugin configuration